alexkrz/tts-ui/README.md

-# vscode-python-template
+# TTS-UI

-A Template for Python Programming in VSCode
+A WebUI for Text-to-Speech generation.

+The WebUI is build on top of the [coqui-tts](https://github.com/idiap/coqui-ai-TTS) Python package.

 ## Setup